We may earn a commission when you buy through links in our articles. Learn more.

 For instance, the Fighter is the class who benefits most from the new Weapon Mastery system, a feature that gives you an extra special move with a weapon, like knocking an enemy prone or cleaving to a second opponent.
 The Fighter gets to have masteries for more weapons than any class, starting out with three and ending up with six.
 You’ll need to have a backpack stuffed full of pointy things!

 Other changes include the ability to switch your Fighting style feat between levels.
-Second Wind has been boosted, so you can use it multiple times between rests, and there are all sorts of tweaks for the various Fighter subclasses.
+Second Wind has been changed, so you can use it twice without resting, but only regain one ‘charge’ when you take a short rest.
+And there are all sorts of tweaks for the various Fighter subclasses…

 Originally, Wizards of the Coast planned to create a brand new Fighter subclass, the unarmed Brawler.
 However, this fared poorly in playtests, and was soon scrapped by the designer.